cyandizy/ISENFinal/documents/KomesPispol_90035701_ISEReport.md

 Imports: birthday1 (Date), birthday2 (Date)
 Exports: result (boolean)

-Checks if two dates have the same lucky number and lucky animal.
+Checks if two dates have the same lucky number and lucky animal by receiving birthday1 and birthday2 as arguments, then call calculate_lucky_number for each birthday and compare the results.
+It returns True if both have the same lucky number, and False if not.
 ```

 ```